Havana in 3 Days

 Catedral de la Virgen María de la Concepción Inmaculada

 Fortresses done, onwards to that second bastion of colonialism; religion.
-First we visit the succinctly named La Catedral de la Virgen María de la Concepción Inmaculada de La Habana.
-The 18th century cathedral with its two unequal towers is one of the oldest churches in the Americas.
+First we visit the succinctly named Catedral de la Virgen María de la Concepción Inmaculada de La Habana.
+This 18th century cathedral, with its two unequal towers, is one of the oldest churches in the Americas.

 Catedral de la Virgen María de la Concepción Inmaculada